polterguy/polterguy.github.io/documentation/magic.lambda.ad-auth/index.md

 This project gives your Magic installation the capability of authenticating users through your Windows Domain.
 The project contains _two_ methods for authentication; One method where you supply your Windows username and password, and Magic checks these towards the `DirectoryEntry` object for your LDAP Domain.
+The other method is _"automatic authentication"_ assuming you're already logged on to the domain with your client machine.

 ## Common configuration